EntCollNet/BugFlow/.github/ISSUE_TEMPLATE/Add-Your-Workflow-Already-Created.md

 ---
 name: Workflow creator - For Linking
-about: Link an already created workflow for integration into BugFlow.
-You want your workflow documented by Bugflow, but not hosted there.
-Complete the below information and hit submit.
+about: Link an already created workflow for integration into BugFlow (but not hosted there).
+Complete info. below and hit submit.
 A BugFlow admin will comment on your workflow and start the process of integrating it into BugFlow.
 title: 'WORKFLOW CREATOR - FOR LINKING'
 labels:
 assignees: ''